 As an administrator, it is important that you fully control not only the privileges granted to each member of your ArcGIS organization but also who is allowed to be a member of it.

 The maximum number of ArcGIS organizational accounts in your portal is defined by the license file you used to license the portal.
-At any point in time, you can compare the total number of members assigned a user type and remaining available user type licenses from the Overview or Licenses tabs on the Organization page in the portal website.
-Under Overview you can view the total licenses assigned and available in the Members overview.
-On the Licenses tab, you can view assigned and available licenses per user type under the User types tab.
+At any time, you can compare the total number of members assigned a user type and remaining available user type licenses from the Overview or Licenses tabs on the Organization page in the portal website.
+On the Overview tab, you can view the total licenses assigned and available in the Members overview.
+On the Licenses tab, you can view assigned and available licenses per user type on the User types tab.

 When using the built-in store, you can configure the portal website to show a link that any user can use to join the ArcGIS organization.
-This makes it easy for people to join your organization, but you can't really restrict who joins; anyone with access to your portal can create an account.
-If you want more control, you can disable this self-serve experience and provision in bulk your portal with a predefined number of accounts.
-To learn more about creating ArcGIS organizational accounts in bulk, see Adding members to your portal.
+This makes it easy for people to join your organization, but you can't restrict who joins; anyone with access to your portal can create an account.
+If you want more control, you can disable this self-serve experience and provision your portal with a predefined number of accounts in bulk.
+To learn more about creating ArcGIS organizational accounts in bulk, see Add members to your portal.
 You can also remove members from your portal website or change their privileges at any time.

-Managing accounts when using an enterprise identity store
+Manage accounts when using an organization-specific identity store

-The ArcGIS Enterprise portal will not allow you to delete, edit, or create new accounts in your enterprise store, but you can register existing enterprise accounts in your organization.
-For this reason, the sign-up page in the portal website will not be available when you configure your portal with an enterprise identity store.
+The ArcGIS Enterprise portal will not allow you to delete, edit, or create accounts in your identity store, but you can register existing organization-specific accounts in your organization.
+For this reason, the sign-up page in the portal website will not be available when you configure your portal with an organization-specific identity store.

-As an administrator, you will typically select enterprise logins you want to add into the organization and add them in bulk.
-To learn more about creating ArcGIS organizational accounts in bulk, see Adding members to your portal.
+As an administrator, you will typically select organization-specific logins that you want to add to the organization and add them in bulk.
+To learn more about creating ArcGIS organizational accounts in bulk, see Add members to your portal.
 You can also remove members from your portal website or change their privileges at any time.

-Alternatively, you can add any enterprise account that connects to your portal or any of its items automatically.
-To learn more, see Automatic registration of enterprise accounts.
+Alternatively, you can add any organization-specific account that connects to your portal or any of its items automatically.
+To learn more, see Automatic registration of organization-specific accounts.

-It's important to understand that when the portal is configured with an enterprise identity store, anonymous access to the ArcGIS organization is disabled; that is, any user accessing your portal must authenticate against your enterprise store first.
+It's important to understand that when the portal is configured with an organization-specific identity store, anonymous access to the ArcGIS organization is disabled; that is, any user accessing your portal must authenticate against your identity store first.
 Once authenticated, the privileges of the user will be determined by whether or not they have an ArcGIS organizational account.

 Account lockout policy

-The lockout policy enforced by Portal for ArcGIS depends on which type of identity store you're using:
+The enforced portal lockout policy depends on which type of identity store you're using: